 Yes, many City Tours of Cusco do not include the visit to the Cathedral due to the high price of the entrance ticket (40 Peruvian soles).
 That is why the City Tour includes the visit to: Coricancha, Sacsayhuaman, Qenqo, Pucapucara and Tambomachay.

 Advice from people who have been there

-“The most beautiful church I have visited in my life, Its colonial architecture, with sumptuous altars, beautiful carved in cedar wood.
-To travel with guidance is worth it.
-It is impressive and beautiful ...¡“
+“The most beautiful church I have visited in my life, Its colonial architecture, with lavish altars, beautiful carvings in cedar wood.
+To visit it with a guide is worth it.
+It is impressive and beautiful…“